 The controls on the Octafuzz are as simple and straightforward as its effect.
 The main focus here is on the sound.
 It produces a consistent effect across different brands, styles, and configurations of gear, and works well in tandem with other pedals.
 Don’t let the simplified interface fool you into thinking you can’t customize your tone, either.
 Adjusting the level of fuzz can give you a variety of sounds, from thick, nasty distortion to a synth-like ring.

 Electro-Harmonix is a leading name in guitar electronics, and their effects pedals are some of the most consistent and respected in the industry.
 Their pedals are affordable as well as powerful.
-For less than $100, you can get this late ’60s style vintage-inspired octave fuzz pedal, whose psychedelic sound and design will quickly make themselves at home on your pedal rack.
+For a song, you can get this late ’60s style vintage-inspired octave fuzz pedal, whose psychedelic sound and design will quickly make themselves at home on your pedal rack.

 The controls on this pedal are simple and straightforward.
 You have three knobs for volume, boost, and octave, with a footswitch to activate the effect.
 There’s also a small toggle to select the voltage of the circuit.
 While it might sound old school, its circuitry on this pedal is modern and high-quality, giving you a tight sound and a rich octave tone.
 The housing is the nano-sized Electro-Harmonix uses for many of their pedals, which is both durable enough for gigging and compact enough to be easy to transport there.
 This is among the best octave fuzz pedals for the money.